 How Tourism Can Better Invest in Women

-Here are a few practical ways that travel and tourism can better invest in women and support empowerment, women businesses and leadership as the sector rebuilds after the pandemic and other climate and war crises.
+Here are a few practical ways that travel and tourism can better invest in women and support empowerment, women businesses and leadership as the sector emerges after the pandemic and other crises.

 For those of us in tourism, we know that it can create opportunity and jobs, thereby enhancing lives and livelihoods.
 It can take transferable skills and embed them for use in the formal economy.

 As we celebrate International Women’s Day, we need to move from words and inspiration on one day of the year to deliberate and continual action which supports and empowers women every day.

-Should the tourism sector rise to “Break the Bias,” women will be provided with the resources and support they need to take the driver’s seat on the journey, not only to rebuild but to create an inclusive future for all of us.
+Should the tourism sector rise to “Embrace Equity,” women will be provided with the resources and support they need to take the driver’s seat on the journey to create a more inclusive and equitable future for all of us.